SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 `Openshift.createSCC` is deprecated and should be set to `false`.
 The default securityContext, together with the production configurations described [above](#production-use-case), is compatible with restricted SCCv2.

 The below command will deploy SonarQube on the Openshift Kubernetes cluster.
-Please note this will use the embedded postgresql database and is not recommended for production
+Please note this will use the embedded postgresql database and is not recommended for production.

 ```bash
 helm repo add sonarqube https://SonarSource.github.io/helm-chart-sonarqube